snoopdave/relay-irc/README.txt

 source code forms under the terms of the Mozilla public license (see the file LICENSE.txt or the Mozilla web site for more on this license).

+There is an article about Relay-JFC in Dr. Dobb's: https://www.drdobbs.com/jvm/comparing-wfc-and-jfc/184410855

 2.0 RELAY-JFC FEATURES
 ----------------------